rackerlabs/docs-rackspace-federation/doc/config-3p-saml/config-adfs/adfs-attribmapping.rst

              name: "{D}"
              # This value will match to the SAML attribute "name" by default.
              roles:
               - "{0}"
               # This substitution states to take the value of the return from the first element of the remote role
          remote:
-           -
-             multiValue: true
+           - multiValue: true
              path: |
                  (
                    if (mapping:get-attributes('http://schemas.xmlsoap.org/claims/Group')='rackspace-billing')then    'billing:admin' else ()
                  )
              # The groups specified here are examples.
 You should substitute your own groups
-     version: RAX-1

 Be sure to validate and modify the following items in your own |amp|: